Updated May 1, 2022 . AmFam Team

 Okay, you’ve accepted that your car is a total loss.
 But what if there’s still a loan on the vehicle?
 Are you responsible for paying the balance?

 Keep in mind, there is such a thing as still owing money to your lender after you receive payment from the insurance company.
 Why?
 Because the insurer is only obligated to pay you for the fair market value of your car, and sometimes when you’re financing a car, you’ll owe more money on it than it’s actually worth.
-This is called being “upside down” and it’s a great reason why you should have auto lease/loan gap coverage.
+This is called being upside-down, and it’s why you should have auto lease or loan gap coverage.

-Lease/loan gap coverage is an additional auto coverage you can add to your policy, so in the event you’re “upside down” when your car is totaled, it’ll pay for the “gap” between what your car is worth and what you still owe to your lender, subject to any applicable coverage limits.
+Gap coverage is an additional auto coverage you can add to your auto policy so, in the event you’re upside-down when your car is totaled, it’ll help pay for the gap between what your car is worth and what you still owe to your lender, subject to any applicable coverage limits.
 At American Family Insurance, the maximum payout for gap coverage is equal to 25 percent of your vehicle’s actual cash value.
 So, if your car’s ACV is $4,000, you’ll have an extra $1,000 in gap coverage with this added protection in place.